-Government agencies have tens of billions of dollars’ worth missing money from old forgotten bank accounts, insurance policies, certificates of deposit, stocks, bonds, mutual funds, dividend or payroll checks, refunds for goods or services, traveler’s checks, insurance payments, annuities, trust distributions, unredeemed money orders or gift certificates, utility security deposits, escrow accounts, and mineral royalty payments, contents of safe-deposit boxes and other forgotten holdings, hanging out there in your name without you even realizing it, according to the National Association of Unclaimed Property Administrators (NAUPA).
+Government agencies have tens of billions of dollars worth of missing money from old forgotten bank accounts, insurance policies, certificates of deposit, stocks, bonds, mutual funds, dividend or payroll checks, refunds for goods or services, traveler’s checks, insurance payments, annuities, trust distributions, unredeemed money orders or gift certificates, utility security deposits, escrow accounts, and mineral royalty payments, contents of safe-deposit boxes and other forgotten holdings, hanging out there in your name without you even realizing it, according to the National Association of Unclaimed Property Administrators (NAUPA).
 For one in 10 people, there’s money just sitting out there waiting to be claimed!

 Technology has made it easier for people to discover and recover forgotten wealth, but there are still hurdles.
 For one thing, there is no central database for all unclaimed assets in every state, which means people might have to look in multiple places if they’re trying to track down or discover assets.